Vilaiyattu Pillai: Production

 Rao Bahadur Singaram was a novel written by Kothamangalam Subbu and serialised in the magazine Ananda Vikatan.
 The novel dealt with the romance between a woman who raises a bull and a man who sets out to tame it.
 Gemini Studios decided to adapt Subbu's story as a feature film titled Vilaiyattu Pillai, with A. P. Nagarajan directing and writing the dialogues.
 The screenplay was written by S. S. Vasan, the owner of Gemini Studios where the film was shot.
 Cinematography was handled by K. S. Prasad, and the editing by M. Umanath.
-Filming took place prominently in Mysore.
+Filming took place prominently in Mysore especially at Lalitha Mahal where filming held for 15 days.
 Film historian Randor Guy believes this was the first Tamil film to have a race of the Tamil Nadu sport Rekla as its theme.
 Vasan died in 1969, when the film was still in production, and the film was dedicated to his memory.

 Soundtrack

 The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.